Planning the website structure gives the client the best possible launchpad for success.

 - 2700 searches for another product type; no competition.

-She dived straight into photography and the Shopify content management system without planning the website around the most important aspect; potential
+She dived straight into photography and the Shopify content management system without planning the website around the most important aspect; potential customers already searching.

 You would not pay to rent retail space without an estimate of the passing traffic or previous store footfall.